INCF/nineml-spec/source/serialization.rst

           be used to convert between the data formats listed above.

-NineML is intended to be an abstract object model that is independent of the choice of hierarchical data format used to serialise it.
+NineML is intended to be an abstract object model that is independent of the choice of hierarchical data format used to serialize it.
 However, some aspects of NineML were designed with XML in mind and there are some subtle differences between hierarchical data formats that prevent general mappings from XML.
 Therefore, in order to map the NineML object model onto non-XML data formats